SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

-Read-only computed properties enable you to define a property that will always return a value, and can be accessed through dot syntax, but which cannot be set to a different value by users of your class or structure.
+Read-only computed properties enable you to define a property that will always return a value, and can be accessed through dot syntax, but which cannot be set to a different value.

 .. note::